utklasad/magento2-admin-product-grid-category-filter/README.md

 # Category filter in admin product grid for Magento 2 (FREE).
 This extension adds the feature of category filter in admin product grid for Magento 2.

-Tested and compatible with Magento 2.1.x and Magento 2.2.x.
+Tested and compatible with Magento 2.1.x, 2.2.x and 2.3.x.

 ### Installation
 Choose one of the two installation types below